JrVerbiest/jrverbiest.github.io/README.md

 </div>
 <br>

-Enhance further my skills in **data analytics engineering**, with a particular focus on **dbt** (data build tool) and **Databricks SQL Warehouse**.
-Design and implement modular, maintainable, and scalable data transformation pipelines that convert raw data into clean, reliable datasets, ready for analysis.
+Enhance further my skills in **[analytics engineering](https://www.getdbt.com/blog/what-is-analytics-engineering)**, with a particular focus on **dbt** (data build tool) and **Databricks SQL Warehouse**.
+THe goal is to design and implement modular, maintainable, and scalable data transformation pipelines that convert raw data into clean, reliable datasets, ready for analysis.
 Apply software engineering best practices—including version control, automated testing, and comprehensive documentation—to data workflows.

 The project will be documented on my GitHub - **work in progress**.